 Ad Valorem Tax Benefits

-The MVP project could generate up to $890,000 in annual county ad valorem taxes (property taxes) once the pipeline is in service.
+The MVP project is expected to generate $2 million in annual county ad valorem taxes (property taxes) once the pipeline is in service.

 Residential, Commercial, and Municipal

 Less than 20% of the residents in Summers County use natural gas for home space heating needs, and this usage is mainly in the Hinton area.
 The rest of the county primarily uses electricity due to a lack of natural gas infrastructure.

 Native gas production wells deliver a large portion of gas supply in the county, but have been declining for years.
 The MVP project could provide additional gas supply as native production declines.
 The MVP project also could create a savings opportunity for consumers if they were to switch to natural gas.
 Delivered natural gas prices in 2014 were less than half the cost of electricity prices.
 This could be a boon in the developing northeastern part of the county near Alderson, where the planned MVP route would be less than 6 miles away.

 The county’s manufacturing sector is small; however, the MVP project could help attract new manufactures to the county.